sahat/satellizer/README.md

 ### Login with OAuth 2.0

 1. **Client:** Open a popup window via `$auth.authenticate('provider_name')`.
-2. **Client:** Sign in with that provider by entering your username and password.
+2. **Client:** Sign in with that provider by entering your username and password and authorize the application.
 3. **Client:** Popup is redirected back to your app, e.g. **http://localhost:3000**, with the `code` url parameter.
 4. **Client:** The `code` (authorization code) is sent back to the parent window